digital-futures-academy/airport-challenge/Challlenge README.md

 ##### User Story 5:

 > As an air traffic controller
-> I want to prevent asking the airport to let planes take-off which are not at the airport, or land a plane that's already landed
+> I want to prevent asking the airport to let planes take-off which are not at the airport, or land a plane that's already landed.
 > To avoid confusion

 ###### Domain Model User Story No. 5: